-In order to get the most out of your subscription to the fastest internet service, troubleshoot all of these issues before assuming that the problem is on your ISP's end.
+In order to get the most out of your subscription to the fastest internet service, try to speed up your slow Internet by troubleshooting these issues before assuming the problem is on your ISP's end.
 If your equipment cannot support the fastest internet connection then there's not much point in subscribing to gigabit service.
 Check to ensure that everything past the point of the provider's wiring has gigabit capacity.

 How Fast Should My Internet Be?